ROS-FE/fe-ros-docs/docs/tf_moveit/assignment.md

 ### Second part of the assignment
 Using the Pickle file that you created in the first part of the assignment you will publish the message that were stored as `TransformStamped` onto TF.
 You will do so using the script that you write in the previous assignments.

-Next, you will move the simulated robot into these configurations, joint and Cartesian space.
+Next, you will move the simulated robot into these configurations.
 Help yourselves with the convenient methods: `transformstamped_to_pose` and `get_pose_from_tf`.
 You will find the code snippets below.

 #### `transformstamped_to_pose`
 ```python